 Gender Non-Conforming or Genderqueer: A person who does not conform to social expectations of binary gender identity and gender expression, a person who might challenge social expectations of masculine and feminine behaviour and appearance.

-Intersex: Describes a wide range of natural body variations and physical sex characteristics (genitals, hormones, chromosomes, etc.) that do not fall within traditional medical definitions of male or female.
+Intersex: Describes a wide range of natural body variations and physical sex characteristics (genitals, hormones, chromosomes, etc.) that do not fall within traditional medical definitions of a male-female binary.
 Not all intersex people identify belonging within the 2SLGBTQ+ community.

 Lesbian: Usually a woman who has emotional, romantic, or sexual attraction towards other women.
 Some lesbians might have emotional, romantic, or sexual attractions towards people of other genders, and this does not negate or erase their lesbian identity.